bcgov/EDUC-INFRA-COMMON/maintenance-page/readme.md

 oc process -f https://raw.githubusercontent.com/bcgov/EDUC-INFRA-COMMON/master/maintenance-page/openshift/pipeline.bc.yaml -o yaml | oc create -f -
 ```

-Now you will have two pipelines: `enable-maintenance-page-pipeline`, to activate the maintenance page, and `disable-maintenance-page-pipeline`, to remove the maintenance page.
+Now you will have four pipelines.
+Two for TEST and two for PROD: `enable-maintenance-page-prod-pipeline`,  and `disable-maintenance-page-prod-pipeline`, `enable-maintenance-page-test-pipeline`, and `disable-maintenance-page-test-pipeline`.
+These pipelines can be triggered from the tools environment.